 Finally, research on the Ukrainian auxiliary police and the Holocaust would be incomplete without mentioning salvation.
-A neighbor of Ivan Kharchenko, a guard in the Pecherskyi District Police, issued an oral denunciation against Jews living in their building.
-Instead of arresting these individuals, Kharchenko decided to warn them of possible repression.
+A neighbor of Ivan Kharchenko, a guard in the Pecherskyi District Police, verbally reported to him about Jews living in their building.
+Instead of arresting these individuals, Kharchenko decided to warn them of possible reprisals.
 Kharchenko later destroyed a denunciation against a member of the VKPB and returned his documents.
-Witnesses asserted that he saved many arrested Jews, Communists, and those sent to forced labor in Germany.
-Another police officer, Mykyta Omelianenko, also helped detainees whom eyewitnesses had supported in the trial process: “They wanted to send us to Babyn Yar because my husband is Jewish, but Omelianenko helped us escape.”
-Additionally, a Soviet underground organization headed by former chief Boris Sukhoverskyi existed within the UCP.
+Witnesses confirmed that he saved many arrested Jews, Communists, and those sent to forced labor in Germany.
+Another police officer, Mykyta Omelianenko, also helped detainees, which was confirmed by eyewitnesses at the trial: “They wanted to send us to Babyn Yar because my husband is Jewish, but Omelianenko helped us escape.”
+Additionally, within the UCP, there was a Soviet underground organization headed by former chief Boris Sukhoverskyid.
 One of its members, investigator Stepan Katerynenko, and his wife, hid several Jews and Communists and helped them evade death.
-In early March 1943, the underground organization was exposed by pro-German agents (one of which was Heorhiy Puzenko), resulting in the execution of its members and their families.
-Thus, although most officers fulfilled orders with(out) initiative, there were also those who risked their own lives to save others.
+In early March 1943, the underground organization was exposed by pro-German agents (one of whom was Heorhiy Puzenko), resulting in the execution of its members and their families.
+Thus, although most officers were fulfilling orders, sometimes passively, there were also those who risked their own lives to save others.

 Conclusions

-Based on the estimates of historian Alexander Kruglov, up to 53,000 civilians, the absolute majority of which were Jews, were murdered throughout the German occupation in Kyiv.
+Based on the estimates of historian Alexander Kruglov, up to 53,000 civilians, the absolute majority of whom were Jews, were murdered throughout the German occupation in Kyiv.
 Around 30% of this figure accounts for victims in other categories, which Kruglov divides into: non-Jewish civilians, including those “suspected” of certain crimes (several thousand); representatives of Soviet activism and the underground (over 2,000); psychiatric patients in the city (485); and members of the national liberation movement (approximately several dozen).
 POWs in the three concentration camps in the city—up to 40,000 people—were also among a separate large group of those who died or were killed.
-The example of the Holocaust in Kyiv demonstrates the intertwined fate of these groups, as repression against them frequently occurred in identical spatiotemporal conditions.
+The example of the Holocaust in Kyiv demonstrates the intertwined fate of these groups, as repression against them frequently occurred in identical spatial-temporal conditions.
 Moreover, during the destruction of “political enemies” like Soviet activists and Jews, German and non-German representatives of the occupation authorities frequently employed the stereotypical image of “Jewish Bolshevism.”